grv07/grv07.github.io/index.md

 ### **Professional Summary**
-- A dynamic IT professional with 6 years of experience as a full-stack developer.
+- A dynamic IT professional with 7+ years of experience as a full-stack developer.
-- Proficient working in **Python, Django, Javascript**.
+- Proficient working in **Rust, Python, Django, Javascript**.
 - Hands-on experience on a **distributed system** with **GCP tasks**.
-- Working experience of **Go**.
 - Create and manage **Chrome extension**.
 - Contributing directly to **Google codebase**.
 - Expertise in **MySql** Database.